-Last Updated 5th August 2005
+Last Updated 5th May 2019

 The BBC Games Archive - digital memories

-Last Updated 5th August 2005
+Last Updated 5th May 2019

 So, you've found the site, the memories have come flooding back and you're longing for a blast on Zalaga or Snapper, what do you do?
 You download the games of course!
 But wait?
 What are these strange files inside the zip's?
 They're raw bbc files thats what, and you can't just execute them like any other file, so here's my guide to running games from the archive.

 An emulator I hear you cry!
 Of course!
 Yes these little beasties allow you to run your old BBC games on your spangly new P4 3.2ghz system, thereby turning your £1500 beige box into something from 1981!
 Wait, thats not as bad as it sounds you know, you do get to play Exile and Elite again and all that stuff after all!
-Ok, so where do you get one?
-Well, the good news is there's loads around that'll emulate the bbc, the bad news is a) not all of them work at all b) most aren't finished c) you're going to have difficulty if you aren't running Windows 95/98/ME/NT/2000.
-But never mind, i'm sure most of you do, so here's a few recommendations from me, depending on which OS you use:

 Alternatively, check out The BBC Lives! for a wider selection of emulators.